Distributed Koopman Operator Learning from Sequential Observations: Main Results

 We propose to solve the problem \eqref{eq:frobenius_minimization} by a discrete-time distributed algorithm.
 Essentially, the agents alternate between communication and computation, such that they run the following updating law

 Here, $\alpha>0$ is a fixed step-size, $k_p,\, k_I>0$ are some tunable gains, $K_i\in\R^{n\times n}$ is the $i$-th agent's individual guess of the optimum of \eqref{eq:frobenius_minimization}, $R_i\in\R^{n\times n}$ is another internal augmented state variable owned by the $i$-th agent for facilitating the convergence.
-The distributed algorithm for Koopman operator learning is summarized in Algorithm~\ref{algo}. {The update law is similar to the PI-control studied in \citet{SY-JW-QL:19},} and we provide some intuitive interpretations which help understand Algorithm~\ref{algo}. \begin{itemize} \item The term \( (Y_i - K_i X_i) X_i^\top \) in \eqref{algo1_1} is the gradient of the local cost \( \frac{1}{2}\|Y_i - K_i X_i\|_F^2 \), indicating that each agent minimizes its own Koopman approximation error. \item The term \( \sum_{j \in N(i)} (K_i - K_j) \) in \eqref{algo1_2} acts as a proportional diffusion term, promoting consensus among neighboring agents. \item Given \( R_i(0) = 0 \), the update in \eqref{algo1_2} shows that \( R_i \) accumulates the diffusion term over time, functioning as an integral feedback that enforces consensus across agents. \end{itemize}
+The distributed algorithm for Koopman operator learning is summarized in Algorithm~\ref{algo}.
+The update law is similar to the PI-control studied in \citep{SY-JW-QL:19}, and we provide some intuitive interpretations which help understand Algorithm~\ref{algo}. \begin{itemize} \item The term \( (Y_i - K_i X_i) X_i^\top \) corresponds to the negative gradient of the local cost \( \frac{1}{2}\|Y_i - K_i X_i\|_F^2 \), indicating that each agent minimizes its own Koopman approximation error; equivalently, the update law is expressed as a gradient-descent step using the gradient \( (K_i X_i - Y_i) X_i^\top \) in \eqref{algo1_1} . \item The term \( \sum_{j \in N(i)} (K_i - K_j) \) in \eqref{algo1_2} acts as a proportional diffusion term, promoting consensus among neighboring agents. \item Given \( R_i(0) = 0 \), the update in \eqref{algo1_2} shows that \( R_i \) accumulates the diffusion term over time, functioning as an integral feedback that enforces consensus across agents. \end{itemize}

 The convergence of Algorithm~\ref{algo} is related to the eigenvalues of the following matrix